Stanley County, South Dakota: Unincorporated communities

-Townships
+Unorganized territories

 Stanley County has no townships.
 It is divided into three areas of unorganized territory: Lower Brule, North Stanley, and South Stanley.

+Education

+There is one school district in the county: Stanley County School District 57-1.

 In popular culture

 The Triple U Buffalo Ranch in northern Stanley County was used in filming the 1990 movie Dances with Wolves.